Skip to main content

 ctx.ack { it.responseAction("push").view(newViewInStack) }

 To enable this, set the block element type as either channels_select or conversations_select and add "response_url_enabled": true.
-Refer to the API document for details.
+Refer to the API documentation for details.

 import static com.slack.api.model.block.Blocks.*;